 - 200 g grated carrots

-To make the sponge, add the eggs, granulated sugar and oil to a bowl and whisk well until you get a smooth, thick consistency.
+- To make the sponge, add the eggs, sugars and oil to a bowl and whisk well until you get a smooth, thick consistency.

-Add the grated carrot, flour, spices, vanilla extract and half of the amount of chopped walnuts and mix everything well with a spatula.
+- Add the grated carrots, sifted flour, spices, vanilla extract and chopped walnuts and mix everything well with a spatula.

-Oil and flour a round cake tin (mine is 23 cm, 9 inches), and add the batter to it.
+- Oil and flour a round cake tin (mine is 23 cm, 9 inches), and add the batter to it.

-Bake for 35-40 minutes until the cake is firm to touch and well risen with a golden brown colour and a skewer inserted in the middle comes out clean.
+- Bake for 45-50 minutes until the sponge is firm to touch and well risen with a golden brown colour and a skewer inserted in the middle comes out clean.